 Most of these women come from communities that have endured generations of oppression.
 Pursuing impactful careers not only helps themselves, but their communities, and others in need, kickstarting the contagious cycle of upward mobility.

-The Wilma King Means Scholarship will support three women from low-income families in North Carolina who are interested in or are currently pursuing a degree at an HBCU and have a vision of starting their own business and providing relief for their community.
+The Wilma King Means Scholarship will support women from low-income families in North Carolina who are interested in or are currently pursuing a degree at an HBCU and have a vision of starting their own business and providing relief for their community.

 To apply, please write about your goals for the future and what you see as the role of entrepreneurship on your journey.